thash06/chaos-engineering/README.md

 - **DISABLED** - always allow access.
 - **FORCED_OPEN** - always deny access

-The transition happens from CLOSED to OPEN state when based upon
+The transition happens from CLOSED to OPEN state based upon
 1. How many of the last N calls have failed(Count based sliding window) or
 2. How many failures did we have in the last N minutes(or any other duration) called Time based sliding window.